paularnaud2/ParTools/README.md

 ## Quickstart

-Extract zip and run: `pip install -e .` at the root.
+Dowload code, extract zip and run `pip install -e .` at the root.

-You'll find examples of use and descriptions of the different available packages and functions in the _run_ folder.
+You'll find examples of use and descriptions of the different available packages and functions in the _quickstart_ folder.
-If you want to use the cx-Oracle dependant packages (sql and reqlist), you'll need an [Oracle instant client](https://www.oracle.com/uk/database/technologies/instant-client/downloads.html) whose directory you can set in the _conf.py_ file.
+If you want to use the cx*Oracle dependant packages (sql and reqlist), you'll need an [Oracle instant client](https://www.oracle.com/uk/database/technologies/instant-client/downloads.html) whose directory you can set in the \_pytools/conf.py* file.

+## Good to know

+### The conf.py file

+### The common package

+### The global variable file gl.py

+### Main package functions input

+### The step_log function

+### Recovery functionnality